SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/armis.md

 id: armis
 title: Sumo Logic App for Armis
 sidebar_label: Armis
-description: Sumo Logic App for Armis offers complete device security with alert analysis, device monitoring, and device information for IT infrastructure protection.
+description: The Sumo Logic App for Armis offers complete device security with alert analysis, device monitoring, and device information for IT infrastructure protection.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';